Bruck1701/100DaysOfCloud/README.md

 ## Bruck1701's Cloud Journey

-I started studying for the AWS Solutions Architect in 2019, since I was about to take a long leave of absence from my job.
-I managed to pass the exam! but in the middle of the turmoil of moving with my family to a new country, work, studies, pandemic ...
+I started studying for the AWS Solutions Architect in 2019.
+I was about to take a long leave of absence from my job and I thought it would be a good opportunity to learn a new tech.
+I managed to pass the exam, but in the middle of the turmoil of moving with my family to a new country, volunteer work, studies, pandemic ...
 I could not get to exercise my newly acquired skills.
-So I decided to review what I had learned starting the journey to a seconde certification.
-The AWS Developer Associate !
-The 100DaysOfCloud Challenge is a nice motivations not to stop the process.
-One of the keys of learning these new technologies is the persistence of practicing, reading or watching a tutorial everyday !
+So It is time to review what I had learned starting the journey to a second certification: The AWS Developer Associate!

+The 100DaysOfCloud Challenge is a nice motivation not to stop the process.
+I believe that one of the keys of learning anything is the persistence of practicing, reading or watching a tutorial everyday(or as frequent as possible, in any case).
 Besides the community is super friendly and supportive!

-At the end of the challenge I want to pass the Developers Associate Exam and maybe start a new journey for another AWS certificate or even another platform!
+At the end of the challenge I want not only to pass the Developers Associate Exam, but really master the tools and techniques and maybe, if the time allows it start a new journey for another AWS certificate or even start my first steps with another cloud provider!

+Cheers!

 - [@BrunoKimaru](https://twitter.com/BrunoKimaru)
 - [Bruno Kümmel](https://www.linkedin.com/in/bruno-k%C3%BCmmel-1701/)